Jorge-Diaz757/m1-1024-code-solutions/html-lists/html-lists-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 - What is the difference between an ordered list and an unordered list in HTML?
+  // ordered: list the items with either numbers or letters unordered: list the items with bullet points
 - Is an HTML list a block element or an inline element?
+  // it is a block element

 ## Notes